aimms/user-guide/aimms-ide/CPLEX/Parallel/CPLEX_Par_-_GlobalThreadLimit.rst

 This option also determines the amount of threads used by the concurrent optimizer which can be switched on using the option **LP Method**  or **MIP Start Algorithm** .
-The concurrent optimizer is described in the section :ref:`CPLEX_Parallel_Concurrent_Optimizer` .
+The concurrent optimizer is described in the section :ref:`option-CPLEX-parallel_concurrent_optimizer` .